gravitational/teleport/examples/aws/cloudformation/README.md

+## Important Notice

+**This AWS CloudFormation example is not actively maintained and tested for version releases of Teleport.
+This may be removed in a future release.**

-# AWS CloudFormation based provisioning example.
+# AWS CloudFormation based provisioning example (Deprecated).

 **Prerequisites**